alishaburgfeld/AllYouCanExercise/README.md

 If your controllers are mapped with @RequestMapping("/api"), Spring will not match the path, so it defaults to static resource handling → 403/404.

+The reason running "run without debugging" vs the actual java jar command was working is because:
+1 - I needed to build the mysql container first
+2 - Spring is literally seeing the string ${SPRING_DATASOURCE_URL} instead of a real JDBC URL.
+That means your environment variable is not being injected into the JAR.
+If you just run java -jar from the shell without exporting the datasource environment variables (in application.properties), Spring cannot substitute them.
+VS Code “Run Without Debugging” works because VS Code sets these environment variables automatically from your .env or launch config.
+So I had to pass them directly into the java jar command example: java -jar target/app.jar \
+--spring.datasource.url=jdbc:<> \
+--spring.datasource.username=<> \
+--spring.datasource.password=<>

+I also had to add the vite react variable to the front-end .env file so that when I do npm run dev it will grab the variable from that directory.

 <!-- Helpful Videos and Tutorials-->

 Create React App: -https://www.freecodecamp.org/news/how-to-build-a-react-project-with-create-react-app-in-10-steps/